-See Overview for more information about FIDL's overall purpose, goals, and requirements, as well as links to related documents.
+For more information about FIDL's overall purpose, goals, and requirements, see Overview.

 The FIDL linter is a command line program that processes one or more FIDL files, and prints warnings about content that compiles (technically valid FIDL), but appears to violate rules from the FIDL Style Rubric.
 Readability is important, and style is a component of that, but the FIDL Rubric also defines rules that help ensure the FIDL API does not include things that are known to hamper cross-language portability.

 Fuchsia includes the

 fx lint command that automatically selects and runs the

 appropriate code linter for each of a set of specified files.

 the files with a

 .fidl extension, and passes all of them, together, to the FIDL

 fx lint is the recommended way to invoke the FIDL linter, and ideally should be